ds231/wine-quality-prediction/README.md

 Each evaluation metric helps provide a deeper understanding of how the models perform across different aspects of prediction.

+**Author**:
+Devanshu Singh
+BSc.
+Statistics | Machine Learning Enthusiast | Exploring AI through hands-on projects

+**License**:
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## 🚀 How to Run This Project Locally